bogoankim/bogoankim.github.io/index.md

 	<h5 class="section-title">Biography</h5>
 	<hr class="sep">
 	<p>
-  Bogoan Kim is an <strong>incoming Assistant Professor</strong> at the School of Information and Communication Engineering, <a href="https://inform.chungbuk.ac.kr/">Chungbuk National University</a>.
+  Bogoan Kim is an incoming Assistant Professor at <a href="https://inform.chungbuk.ac.kr/">the School of Information and Communication Engineering, Chungbuk National University</a>.
 He is currently a postdoctoral researcher at <a href="https://www.kaist.ac.kr/web/eng">KAIST</a>, supported by the Jang Young Sil Fellow Program and working under the supervision of <a href="https://dxd-lab.github.io/">Prof. Hwajung Hong</a> and <a href="https://scholar.google.co.kr/citations?user=Sc2pBzYAAAAJ&hl=en">Prof. Uichin Lee</a>.
 He received his Ph.D. in Artificial Intelligence from <a href="https://www.hanyang.ac.kr">Hanyang University</a>, where he was supported by the NRF of Korea Ph.D.
 Fellowship and advised by <a href="http://hcc.hanyang.ac.kr/">Prof. Kyungsik Han</a>.
 </p>

 <p>